 One of the most common conditions to impact the elderly is a loss of hearing.
 Approximately one in three adults between the ages of 65 and 75 experience hearing loss and nearly half of those over the age of 75 have difficulty with hearing clearly.
 Hearing loss can impact a senior’s quality of life when they feel cut off from the rest of the world.

 Hearing loss can have serious ramifications for seniors.
 Diminished personal safety, social isolation, depression, and extreme frustration can have a profound effect on your aging loved.

 How would you feel if you could no longer communicate properly with your loved ones?
 Many seniors don’t want to admit to having a problem and become depressed and withdrawn.
 They avoid social situations because they are frustrated that they are unable to follow a conversation or participate in a conversation.
 This social isolation can have a negative effect on their daily life.
 Hearing loss can lead to loneliness and lack of socialization that can lead to cognitive decline.

 Often older people with hearing loss are mistakenly thought to be confused or unresponsive due to cognitive impairment.
 Their hearing loss might be mistaken as being uncooperative.
-And that negative perception from others can lead to depression and a negative perception of themself.
+And that negative perception from others can lead to depression and a negative perception of him or herself.
 The emotional toll of hearing loss can be significant.

 Family relationships can be strained by a senior loved one who is frustrated and anger because of their diminished hearing.
 They may be irritable and lash out on those who are closest to them.
 Married couples may fight over a spouses’ refusal to attend social events.
 Hearing loss can be a source of tension and stress that can lead to arguments and hurt feelings.